QuantEcon/lecture-python-intro/lectures/olg.md

   name: python3
 ---

-+++ {"user_expressions": []}

 # The Overlapping Generations Model

-In this lecture we study the famous overlapping generations (OLG) model.
+In this lecture we study the famous overlapping generations (OLG) model, which is used by policy makers and researchers to examine

+* fiscal policy
+* monetary policy
+* long run growth

+and many other topics.

 The first rigorous version of the OLG model was developed by Paul Samuelson {cite}`samuelson1958exact`.

-The OLG model is now used by policy makers and researchers to examine fiscal policy, monetary policy and many other topics.

-Here our aim is to gain a good understanding of a simple version of the OLG model.
+Our aim is to gain a good understanding of a simple version of the OLG model.

 ## Overview

-The dynamics of the OLG model are quite similar to Solow-Swan growth model.
+The dynamics of the OLG model are quite similar to those of the Solow-Swan growth model.

 At the same time, the OLG model adds an important new feature: the choice of how much to save is endogenous.